-- the actual or potential risk to public safety; - whether the matter may undermine public confidence in the profession; - whether the matters complained of could amount to a breach of the HCPC's standards of conduct, performance and ethics, standards of Pproficiency and other relevant guidance for registrants; - whether the matter is a serious concern of the type listed below; - whether the information calls into doubt the registrant's honesty or integrity; - if the registrant has a physical or mental health condition that may present a risk to their ability to practise safely or effectively; - whether the matter relates to an isolated incident or indicates a wider pattern of behaviour; - if the registrant has taken action to remediate their practise; - whether there have been previous, similar concerns about the registrant; and - any other public interest considerations.
+- The actual or potential risk to public safety; - Whether the matter may undermine public confidence in the profession; - Whether the matters complained of could amount to a breach of the HCPC's Standards of Conduct, Performance and Ethics, Standards of Proficiency and other relevant guidance for registrants. - Whether the matter is a serious concern of the type listed below; - Whether the information calls into doubt the registrant's honesty or integrity; - If the registrant has a physical or mental health condition that may present a risk to their ability to practise safely or effectively; - Whether the matter relates to an isolated incident or indicates a wider pattern of behaviour;

+- If the registrant has taken action to remediate their practise; - Whether there have been previous, similar concerns about the registrant. - Any other public interest considerations.